opentensor/developer-docs/docs/learn/bittensor-building-blocks.md

 ```

 then the subnet validator:

-- Has instantiated a `dendrite` client on itself.
+- Instantiates a `dendrite` client on itself.
-- Transmitted `synapse` objects to a set of `axons` (that are attached to subnet miners).
+- Transmits `synapse` objects to a set of `axons` (that are attached to subnet miners).
 - Waits until `timeout` expires.

 ### Synapse

-Synapse is a data object.
+A synapse is a data object.
 Subnet validators and subnet miners use Synapse data objects as the main vehicle to exchange information.
-The Synapse class inherits from the `BaseModel` of the Pydantic data validation library.
+The `Synapse` class inherits from the `BaseModel` of the Pydantic data validation library.

-For example, in the [Text Prompting Subnet](https://github.com/macrocosm-os/prompting/blob/414abbb72835c46ccc5c652e1b1420c0c2be5c03/prompting/protocol.py#L27), the subnet validator creates a Synapse object, called PromptingSynapse, with three fields.
+For example, in the [Text Prompting Subnet](https://github.com/macrocosm-os/prompting/blob/414abbb72835c46ccc5c652e1b1420c0c2be5c03/prompting/protocol.py#L27), the subnet validator creates a `Synapse` object, called `PromptingSynapse`, with three fields—`roles`, `messages`, and `completion`.
 The fields `roles` and `messages` are set by the subnet validator during the initialization of this Prompting data object, and they cannot be changed after that.
 A third field, `completion`, is mutable.
 When a subnet miner receives this Prompting object from the subnet validator, the subnet miner updates this `completion` field.
 The subnet validator then reads this updated `completion` field.

 ## The Neuron Metagraph